 - Dissatisfaction with the unit, property, or staff

-- A new job or other life changes necessitate moving to a new town
+- A new job or other top reason for relocation necessitate moving to a new town

 - Growing families need more space